ClickHouse/ClickHouse/docs/en/sql-reference/functions/type-conversion-functions.md

 ## reinterpretAsUUID {#reinterpretasuuid}

 Accepts 16 bytes string and returns UUID containing bytes representing the corresponding value in network byte order (big-endian).
-If the string isn't long enough, the functions works as if the string is padded with the necessary number of null bytes to the end.
+If the string isn't long enough, the function works as if the string is padded with the necessary number of null bytes to the end.
 If the string longer than 16 bytes, the extra bytes at the end are ignored.

 **Syntax**